mtessmer/eprTools/README.md

 # eprTools

-eprTools is a package for interacting with, analyzing and plotting EPR data.
+eprTools is a package for interacting with and analyzing EPR data using numpy scipy and sklearn.
 The two main classes DEER_spec and CW_spec corresponding to Double Electron-Electron Resonance experiments and Continuous Wave experiments

 ## Installation